Gertjan423/index_test_course/chapter2.md

 *** =sct

---- type:MultipleChoiceExercise lang: xp: skills: key:2fefad9812
+--- type:MultipleChoiceExercise lang:r xp: skills: key:75ba52d4d2
 ## Unique values
 Will the result of this union statement contain fewer rows than the original data set?
 That would seem paradoxical.

 *** =instructions